Diffusion or Non-Diffusion Adversarial Defenses: Rethinking the Relation between Classifier and Adversarial Purifier: Masked AutoEncoder Purifier (MAEP)

-\subsubsection{Total Loss in MAEP}
+\subsection{Total Loss in MAEP}

-Unlike the aforementioned designs, our method, MAEP, is investigated to integrate both the MLM and purification loss of DISCO in \cref{Eq:L1_purifier_loss} to boost adversarial robustness and model transferability.
-We also show that solely utilizing MAE/MLM does not yield satisfactory performance.
+Unlike the aforementioned design, MAEP is investigated to integrate both the reconstruction loss of MLM and purification loss in \cref{Eq:L1_purifier_loss} to boost adversarial robustness and maintain the semantic of the image.
+We also show that solely utilizing MAE/MLM does not yield satisfactory performance in Sec. \ref{Sec: Objective Functions} of Appendix.

 The entire loss of MAEP can be separated into two parts.
-Part 1) The purify loss, adapted from \cref{Eq:L1_purifier_loss}, addresses the purification task focusing solely on the unmasked region within an image.
+Part 1).
+The purification loss, adapted from \cref{Eq:L1_purifier_loss}, addresses the purification task focusing solely on the unmasked region within an image.
 Several reasons support this decision to exclusively handle the unmasked region.
-Firstly, training with partial image information can generalize to the entire image via position embedding, as outlined in MAE \citep{he2022MAE}.
-In addition, the purifier is designed to operate on the entire image rather than the masked region.
-Secondly, the incorporation of MLM discussed in Part 2) below can effectively address the issue of dealing with the masked region.
-Lastly, a finetuning strategy, as will be discussed in \cref{sec:Train_Test_Discrepancy}, is introduced to refine the gap between the results obtained from the unmasked and masked regions.
-Part 2) Compared to those using the unmasked region in Part 1) for purification, the MLM reconstructs the masked region of an image by the unmasked region.
-This masking mechanism will help the model learn the adversarial representation or recognize the adversarial perturbation so as to further boost the performance.
+First, training with partial image information can generalize to the entire image via position embedding, as outlined in MAE \cite{he2022MAE}.
+Second, the purifier is designed to operate on the entire image rather than the masked region.
+Third, the incorporation of MLM discussed in Part 2) below can effectively address the issue of dealing with the masked region.
+Part 2).
+Unlike Part 1), which utilizes the unmasked region for purification, MLM reconstructs the masked region of an image using the unmasked portions.
+This masking mechanism helps the model learn adversarial representations and identify adversarial perturbations, thereby enhancing performance.
+Additionally, this loss ensures that MAEP preserves the semantic integrity of the image while maintaining the benefits of purification loss.

 Based on the above concerns, it is ready to define the MAEP loss.
 First, we define the purification loss.
 Recall that $g \circ f$ is called the purifier in MAE.
-To ensure the clean accuracy and robust accuracy, as described in \cref{sec:discussion_purification_loss}, we adopt \cref{Eq:L1_purifier_loss} for masked region and the purification loss of unmasked region in MAEP is defined as:
+To ensure the clean accuracy and robust accuracy, as described in Sec. \ref{sec:discussion_purification_loss}, we adopt \cref{Eq:L1_purifier_loss} for masked region and the purification loss of unmasked region in MAEP is defined as:

 Note that $L^{MAEP}_{purify}$ reconstructs the clean image $x$ based on the adversarial image $x_a$, which is consistent with Part 1) and is different from the traditional MAE, as shown in \cref{Eq:MAE}.